 For many, hair can sometimes present some difficult challenges regarding overall shine and health.
 But did you know that your diet can, in fact, affect the overall thickness and appearance of your hair?
 When you put the right vitamins, foods, and fluids into your body, you can support good hair growth.
 We recommend following nutrition guidelines assigned to you regarding foods to eat and foods to avoid.
 But this is meant as a general guide to foods that can, in fact, help those seeking foods for healthy hair growth, as well as those you should avoid.

 Because of the high nutrients, including

 protein, healthy fats, and vitamins such as vitamin E, these nuts serve in maintaining thick, beautiful hair.
 Vitamin E can, in fact, increase hair growth by as much as 42%.
-By including even just a tablespoon of almond butter in your day, you can add 42% of your RDA for fat-soluble vitamin E.
+You can add 42% of your RDA for fat-soluble vitamin E by including just a tablespoon of almond butter in your day.

 2 – Tangerines

 Because of their high vitamin C content, tangerines make it easy for your body to absorb iron from foods such as spinach.
-They also contain vitamin B12 which reduces hair loss and slows down the graying process.
+They also contain vitamin B12, reducing hair loss and slowing the graying process.

 3 – Spinach